kashaf874/Machine-Learning-Model-to-Predict-antimicrobial-Peptides-from-set-of-antimicrobial-Peptides-/README.md

-3.	**Project Overview**
+3. Project Overview
 -I will be computing some peptide features to quantitatively describe peptides followed by model building Functional Requirements and user Impact

-Calculate Features Using P features
+- Calculate Features Using P features
-Featuring most to least featured amino acid
+- Featuring most to least featured amino acid
 ### Data Resource:
--A research paper
+- A research paper